 Many forms of Orthodox and non-Orthodox Judaism are thriving in Israel.
 There is enormous diversity of Jewish life including all major denominations.
 In addition, a “renewal” movement provides an indigenous Israeli approach to spiritual expression with an array of grassroots programs and initiatives.
 Religious streams and other organizations are working on building more religious tolerance into Israeli society.
 There are broader efforts to offer programs to strengthen the Jewish identity of Israelis.

-With the help of our Federation’s overseas partner, the American Jewish Joint Distribution Committee, community programs are taking place in the provinces outside of greater Buenos Aires, including Baby Help, Mezonot, and Bait.
-Provide essential humanitarian support to young families and children, help families receive financial assistance for food and help individuals stay in their home.
+With the help of our Federation’s overseas partner, the American Jewish Joint Distribution Committee, community programs are taking place in the provinces outside of greater Buenos Aires, providing food support, stable housing for families at risk of homelessness, and medicine.

 For more information, contact us at [email protected] or 786.866.8495.